Josh-ashwell/NETWORKWALKS-B082-WK2-PM2-CYBERSECURITY-LAB-SETUP/README.md

 Another key lesson was the importance of presenting technical findings in a clear and structured manner.
 An effective cybersecurity report should state the activity performed, the evidence obtained, the meaning of each observation, the possible security impact and the recommended corrective action.
 Most importantly, I learned that reconnaissance and network scanning must remain within an approved scope.
 All activities documented in this report were completed for the assigned educational cybersecurity practical and within the stated authorization requirements.

-8. Evidences Collected

 -End-

  👤 Author
  Ashikem Joshua Bengioushuye
  Cybersecurity Professional B082
  LinkedIn: www.linkedin.com/in/ashiwelljosh
 ________________________________________
 📌 Project Information
 Program Name: Cybersecurity program at Networkwalks | Week: 02 | Repository: GitHub